Taklamakan Desert: Scientific exploration

+Transportation

+The Taklamakan Desert is surrounded by the Taklamakan Desert railway loop.
+The Southern Xinjiang Railway branches from the Lanxin Railway near Turpan, follows the north side of the basin to Kashgar, and curves southeast to Khotan, while Hotan–Ruoqiang railway loops around the south and west side of the rail line.
+In total, the Taklamakan Desert railway loop contains four different railway lines, including the sections of the Golmud–Korla railway, Hotan–Ruoqiang railway, Kashgar–Hotan railway, and Southern Xinjiang railway.
+Roads and highways are also available in the desert.

 In popular culture

 The desert is the main setting for Chinese film series Painted Skin and Painted Skin: The Resurrection.
-The Chinese TV series Candle in the Tomb is mostly spent in this desert as they are searching for the ancient city of Jinjue (see Niya (Tarim Basin)).
+The Chinese TV series Candle in the Tomb is mostly spent in this desert as they are searching for the Niya ruins.

-The issue No. 39 'Soft Places' of Neil Gaiman's The Sandman takes place in the desert, when Marco Polo gets lost in the desert.
+The issue No. 39 Soft Places of Neil Gaiman's The Sandman takes place in the desert, when Marco Polo gets lost in the desert.

 A portion of the Korean quasi-historical TV drama series Queen Seondeok takes place in the Taklamakan Desert.
 Sohwa escapes from Silla with baby Deokman and raises her in the desert.
 As a teenager, Deokman returns to Silla and uses the knowledge and experience gained from life among international traders in the Taklamakan trading centers to gain the throne of Silla.

 The desert is showcased in the Japanese animation Mobile Suit Gundam 00, set in the year 2307.
 On the series, the Taklamakan Desert is the setting of a large-scale military joint operation performed by all the world's blocks of power, and interdicted by the paramilitary organization Celestial Being.

-The Japanese anime Code Geass depicts a fictionalized version of Taklamakan Desert within the Chinese Federation, one of three superstates in the series.
-It serves as the setting of a key battle between the Holy Britannian Empire and Japanese insurrectionists backed by the Chinese Federation.
-Later, the presence of an underground city is revealed, where members of the Geass Order are being used by Emperor Charles zi Britannia and his consort Marianne vi Britannia to bring about the Ragnarök Connection.

-Following the directions given to the fictional Karamakan desert in The Secret Commonwealth novel by Philip Pullman, one would end up in the western part of the Taklamakan Desert.